 Plus, any model with Dual Power Filtration also uses Leak Detect, a system that monitors water flow and drains unwanted water, helping identify and contain most types of leaks.

 FIND MORE INFORMATION ABOUT DISHWASHER CARE AND MAINTENANCE

-Discover what’s going on inside your dishwasher, how long most dishwashers run and why it beats handwashing.
+How Does a Dishwasher Actually Work?
+Discover what’s going on inside your dishwasher during a cycle.
+Find out how long most dishwashers run, how they drain and how it beats handwashing.